-In line with the development plan of IIEES, honoring high-level governmental policies in earthquake risk reduction, promoting disaster management and risk mitigation knowledge, and carrying out related studies, Earthquake Risk Management Research Center was established in 2004 with the agreement of Higher Education Council of Ministry of Science, Research and Technology.
+In line with the development plan of IIEES, and based on the governmental policies in earthquake risk reduction, promoting disaster management and risk mitigation knowledge, and carrying out related studies, Earthquake Risk Management Research Center was established in 2004 with the agreement of Higher Education Council of Ministry of Science, Research and Technology.
 After fulfilling seven years of research and studies in related fields, the center obtained its current permanent position since 2011.

 Main missions of the center are outlined as follows:

-- Preparation and implementation of risk mitigation programs;
+- Planning and implementing risk mitigation measures;

 - Providing risk mitigation solutions compatible with safe urban design and development;

-- Design and implementation of integrated risk management systems;
+- Formulating integrated risk management systems;

 - Estimation of earthquake damage and loss in urban area using GIS and satellite imageries (optical and radar);

 - Proving land-use criteria for urban development in hazard zones;

 - Design and development of a Mobile-GIS System for coordinating emergency management;